gi1mic/gmc320/README.md

 ## Running

-The application will automatically run if a GQ radation monitor is attached via serial USB serial port and a configured MQTT broker is available.
+The application will automatically run if a GQ radiation monitor is attached via serial USB serial port and a configured MQTT broker is available.
-The GQ ratation monitor is polled every 60 seconds unless the "repeat" option is changed.
+The GQ radiation monitor is polled every 60 seconds unless the "repeat" option is changed.